notem/Wireless-Tor-Project/processor/README.md

 and directional length (direction length is packet length multiplied by direction).
 This is the same format seen in other website fingerprinting works.

+This processing script should only be used with datasets captured by the `tor-crawler` or derivates of the `tor-crawler` because this script expects that capture instances are saved in a particular directory structure.

 ## USAGE

 1) Install prerequisite python libraries as defined in this project's `requirements.txt` (ex. `pip install -r requirements.txt`)